Page 1: Biography

-This biography, written by Peter Downes, was first published in 1990.
+This biography, written by Peter Downes, was first published in the Dictionary of New Zealand Biography in 1990.

 George Buckingham, one of the pioneers of theatre in Auckland, came to New Zealand from Australia late in 1843 on the City of Sydney, accompanied by his wife and three children.
 Like many other entertainers who travelled the colonies at this time, little is known of his life aside from his work.
 It is believed he was born in England, possibly around 1810, and there is a strong probability that he was a freed convict.
 His career as an actor began in Sydney in 1832.
 He married Anne Jessop there on 21 July 1834.

 Soon after his arrival in Auckland, beginning on 26 December 1843, George Buckingham and a small company of professionals presented a season of popular plays at the Royal Hotel in Queen Street.
 These were the first theatrical performances of any consequence to be given in Auckland.
 Newspaper reports reveal that, while the audiences were disappointingly small, the acting by the company and its leading man was of a high standard and was greatly appreciated.
 Buckingham, believing that the venue of a public house might be a deterrent to would-be playgoers, quickly solicited support from some leading merchants, hired some carpenters and in the surprisingly short time of 33 days built the settlement its first theatre, the Fitzroy, which was opened on 12 February 1844.